 He started his professional career at Siemens AG in various Strategic Purchasing and Sourcing functions within the Communication sector.
 He led and improved the category management for various segments at Nexans Group and Country level Purchasing.
 As Head of Supply Chain Management at Nexans he is responsible for leading and developing the end to end supply chain operations to reach the highest level of customer satisfaction.

 Christian is Supply Chain Consultant and Continuous Improvement Program Lead at Axalta Coating Systems in Wuppertal.
 He has been teaching for PMI and also company internal for many years.
 Christian has more than 25 years of experience in process reengineering, quality and continuous improvement projects.
-He is APICS and DDI Instructor, Six Sigma Master Black Belt, Lean Practitioner and Lean Coach.
+He is CPIM, CSCP, SCOR-P, CDDP, DDLP, Master Factory Physicist, DDSCFP, Six Sigma Master Black Belt as well as Lean Practitioner certified and APICS and DDI Instructor as well as Lean Coach.

 He started his professional career at Inpro as an Project engineer for production technology for Automotive Application Technology.
 As head of the Lab Application and the Quality Technology Group at Dupont Performance Coatings he introduced Lean Processes and Cross functional Quality assurance processes including Sales, Technology and Supply Chain.
 As the Senior Supply Chain Consultant at Axalta Coating Systems he is responsible for the development, implementation and improvement of the Axalta Production System for Europe.